twistedPan/Generative_Computer_Graphics/README.md

   - ### Day 7

       __Idea:__ Expand the cube circle.
-      - More colors, maybe a gradient
+      - More colours, maybe a gradient
       - More forms
       - More action in the background